MEET THE BOARD OF DIRECTORS

 (He, Him, His)

 Phillip is a non-profit and small business development professional with a diverse history of fundraising through relationship development and special events.
-As the Director of Special Events and Facility Rentals at Sandy Spring Museum, he produces and supervises over 200 annual museum programs, special events, and facility rentals.
+As the Director of Special Events and Facility Rentals at Sandy Spring Museum, he produces and supervises over 300 annual museum programs, special events, and facility rentals.
 Phillip is also the Managing Partner & CEO of One Source Event Group LLC.
 In this role, he is the creative visionary and director of all organizational programs and partner resources.
-Prior to the creation of One Source Event Group, Phillip was a state campaign manager and fundraiser and has over 15 years of experience in the special events industry.
-He is the Operations Director of Gourmet Delights by Diane, a family-owned gourmet pastry and desserts catering company.
-Phillip works with a number of non-profit and social justice organizations.
-As a public advocate for social justice, he is passionate about LGBTQIA advocacy, access to healthcare, and healthcare policy issues.
-Phillip has a B.A. in Health Administration and Public Policy, and is the Founder of the Queer Student Lounge at the University of Maryland Baltimore County.
+Before creating One Source Event Group, Phillip was a state campaign manager and fundraiser and has over 15 years of experience in the special events industry.
+Phillip works with several non-profit and social justice organizations.
+As a public advocate for marginalized communities, he is passionate about LGBTQIA advocacy, access to healthcare, healthcare policy issues, and disenfranchisement and Black and POC communities.
+Phillip is the Founder of the LGBTQ Student Lounge (formally The QSL) at the University of Maryland Baltimore County.
+In 2019 Phillip created the first large-scale county-wide LGBTQ Pride celebration in Montgomery County, MD - The Moco Pride Party.
+Phillip continues to Chair MoCo Pride and the festivities during Pride month throughout Montgomery County, MD.

 Rev. Dr. Jill McCrory